 If you’re a parent of a small child, you’re likely already aware of the hypnotic soothing power of the classic children’s book Goodnight, Moon.
 You’ve read it so many times, you can do all the rhymes with your eyes closed.
+It’s certainly one of the best children’s books of all time.
+No question.
 But, despite your multiple readings of the book, you’ve probably not noticed the one horrifying detail that keeps my 18-month-old daughter awake at night.
 On one pivotal page of Goodnight, Moon, the toy giraffe in the far upper-left corner is briefly headless because of the way the illustration is cropped.
 This is a big problem at my house.
 Let me explain.

 But first, let me say this: There is not a misprint in my version of Goodnight, Moon.
 I have checked.
 Also, second, let me add that I know the giraffe has a head.
 I understand how paper works.
 But the cropping problem does make it seem like the giraffe is headless when you first see it (especially if you are 18 months old and my genetic heir).
 Having established those dual premises, let’s push forward.